 Yes.
 Employers in industries where tipping is common know that they must report and pay taxes on tips employees report to them.
 However, many employers don't realize that they're liable for the employer share of social security and Medicare taxes on tips employees don't report to them.

 - Tipped employees are required to report their tips to their employers by the 10th of the following month if they receive cash tips of $20 or more in the month.
+If the 10th falls on a Saturday, Sunday, or legal holiday, your employee must report tips by the next day that's not a Saturday, Sunday, or legal holiday.
 Cash tips include tips they receive directly from customers, charged tips (e.g., credit and debit card charges) you distribute to them, and tips they receive from other employees under any tip-sharing arrangement.
 Thus, both directly and indirectly tipped employees must report tips received to their employer.

 - For unreported tips, your liability for the employer share of social security and Medicare taxes doesn't arise until the Service issues you a Section 3121(q) Notice and Demand.
 The tax due shown on the notice and demand may be based on tip audits, data from Form 8027, Employer’s Annual Information Return of Tip Income and Allocated Tips, or Forms 4137, Social Security and Medicare Tax on Unreported Tip Income.
 The employer isn't liable to withhold and pay the employee share of social security and Medicare taxes on unreported tips.